Around the O Article, October 31, 2017

 How is the Conditional Use Permit Project different from the Campus Plan Amendment process?

-The purpose of the Conditional Use Permit Project is to complete a land use application package that meets the requirements of the code.
-The master site plan for the land use package will provide less detail than in the Campus Plan Amendment.
-The Campus Plan Amendment is the university’s process that will establish principles and guidelines for North Campus that provide the same level of detail as those for the rest of campus.
+The purpose of the Conditional Use Permit Project is to complete a land use application that meets the requirements of the code.
+The Master Site Plan for the land use application will provide less detail than in the Campus Plan Amendment.
+The Campus Plan Amendment is the university’s process that will establish principles and guidelines in the Campus Plan for North Campus that provide the same level of detail as those for the rest of campus.
 For example, the amendment will establish an open space framework, major pathways, and density guidelines, and identify development opportunities and constraints.

 Is the Knight Campus building site within the S-RP zone?
 Will this project impact the Knight Campus Project's timeline?

 No. The building site for the Knight Campus for Accelerating Scientific Impact, located on Franklin Boulevard between Onyx Street and Riverfront Parkway, is not within the S-RP zone.
 This project will also not have any impact on the timeline of the Knight Campus Project.
-However, the new conditional use permit will allow for a parking structure to serve the Knight Campus in a location consistent with the Framework Vision Project.
-It is anticipated that the timing of the land use approval will work within the timeline to meet Knight Campus's parking needs.
+However, the new Conditional Use Permit will allow for a parking structure to serve the Knight Campus in a location consistent with the Framework Vision Project.